Geo-AID Logo

 • dst(k: Line, P: Point)

-Return type: Scalar (distance)
+Return type: Number (distance)

 Returns: the distance between point P and line k.